 How to Get an ESPN Plus Free Trial

-Although directly impossible, if you take a Verizon subscription along with Disney Plus, you can take advantage of a free trial on ESPN.
+Although directly impossible, if you take a Verizon bundle plans with Disney Plus, you can take advantage of a free trial on ESPN+.
 To know how it’s possible, here is the guide.

 - Visit Verizon platform and select ‘Accounts’ tab.